Discover one of Montville’s oldest gardens

 Looking for Montville Grove?

 You’ve come to the right place.
-We have recently changed our name to Lovestone Cottages to reflect the rich history of one of Montville’s oldest properties.
+We have changed our name to Lovestone Cottages to reflect the rich history of one of Montville’s oldest properties.

 Join our mailing list